Revix-Systems/Revix-Systems/README.md

 # 🤝 Contributing

-My applications are currently **closed source**, so I'm not accepting direct code contributions at this time.
+The applications developed by Revix Systems are currently **closed source**, so direct code contributions aren't accepted at this time.

-There are still plenty of ways you can help:
+However, there are still many ways you can contribute to the project:

-* 🐞 Report bugs
+* 🐞 Report bugs and issues
 * 💡 Suggest new features
 * 🧪 Test beta releases
 * 💬 Share feedback
 * ❤️ Participate in the community

-Every contribution, no matter how small, helps me improve.
+Every report, suggestion, and piece of feedback helps improve the projects.

 ---

 # 📚 Resources

-* 📄 **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** — Upcoming projects, development progress, and planned features
+* 📄 **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** — Development progress, upcoming projects, and planned features
 * 💬 **[Discord](https://discord.com/invite/RNNg5TS7h5)** — Community, announcements, support, beta testing, and discussions

 ---